CoderDojoOlney/pxt-olney/README.md

 ## Motor Driver Board

-The Motor driver board allows to operator 2 motors with power control
+The Motor driver board allows control of 2 motors with power control

 * Move both motors forward at power of 1000
 ```blocks